biocore/redbiom/README.md

 Last, let's load up all of the BIOM table data.
 We'll only store the non-zero values, and we'll encode the sample data into something simple so that it goes in as just a string to Redis.
 Important: we only support storing count data right now, not floating point.
 The keys created are of the form `<context_name>:sample:<redbiom_id>`.
 To reduce space, we reindex the feature IDs as things like sOTUs tend to be very long in name.
 The mapping is stable over all tables loaded (ie the same feature has the same index), and is stored under `<context_name>:feature-index`.
 Because we need to update the index, this operation cannot be done in parallel however the code is setup with a redis-based mutex so it's okay to queue up multiple loads.

     $ redbiom load-sample-data --context deblur-100nt --table /path/to/biom/table.biom

-### Query for content

-Now that things are loaded, we can search for stuff.
-Let's say you have a few OTUs of interest, and you are curious about what other samples they exist in.
-You can find that out with:

-    $ redbiom search features --context deblur-100nt <space delimited list of feature IDs>

-Or, perhaps you loaded the EMP dataset and are curious about where these OTUs reside.
-You can get summarized environment information from the search as well:

-    $ redbiom search features --context deblur-100nt --category empo_3 <space delimited list of feature IDs>

-That was fun.
-So now let's go a little further.
-Perhaps you are interested not just in where those sequences are found in, but also in the samples themselves for a meta-analysis.
-To pull out all the samples associated with your IDs of interest, and construct a BIOM table, you can do the following:

-    $ redbiom fetch features --context deblur-100nt --output some/path.biom <space delimited list of feature IDs>

-...but you probably also want the metadata!
-Once you have your table, you can obtain it by passing the table back in.
-This will attempt to grab the metadata (only the columns in common at the moment) for all samples present in your table.
-Note that we do not have to specify a context here as the sample metadata are context independent:

-    $ redbiom fetch sample-metadata --output some/path.txt --table some/path.biom

 # Caveats